 Investigators learn how to collect and preserve digital evidence, and to integrate digital evidence into a case.
-Additionally, investigators are exposed to the advanced tools and techniques used by the TVRCFL, so they can better understand what to expect from a forensics examination.
+Additionally, investigators are exposed to the advanced tools and techniques used by the RCFL, so they can better understand what to expect from a forensics examination.
 This course requires no prerequisites, but attendees should have a working knowledge of computers.

 Image Scan Training

 The FBI's Computer Analysis Response Team (CART) developed the Image Scan system to help investigators locate the presence of picture files that may contain contraband on a computer.
 This system allows the investigator to view a variety of graphic formats during a consensual search, and protects valuable digital evidence by booting up a computer using the Linux operating system.
 After mounting the hard drive in a “read only” manner, Image Scan prompts the investigator to search for picture files only.
 During this process, the tool logs every step taken by the investigator, further documenting what occurred during the search process.

 Law enforcement personnel that conduct on-site investigations for child pornography are encouraged to take the Image Scan training.

 Cell phones can contain crucial evidence in your case.
 Ever wish you could process these devices yourself?
 You can!
 Learn how to use the RCFL's self-service Cell Phone Kiosk in this 3-hour class.
 At the end of the class, you will be able to extract data from a cell phone, put it into a report, and burn the report to a CD or DVD in as little as 30 minutes.

 Loose Media Investigative Kiosk Training